-the Central Valley, UC licenses its technology throughout California.
-In 2020-21, approximately 100 UC startup companies7 were founded.
-Since 1980, there is a cumulative total of 1,500 startup companies established through UC-licensed innovations (including Lawrence Berkeley National Laboratory).
+Many early-stage UC technologies are licensed to startup companies, which stimulate economic growth near UC campuses and throughout California.
+From the high-tech centers of San Diego and Silicon Valley to the agriculture of the Central Valley, UC licenses its technology throughout California.
+In 2021-22, approximately 84 companies licensed UC technologies that are foundational to each startup's formation5.
+Since 1980, there is a cumulative total of approximately 1,600 startup companies established through UC-licensed innovations (including Lawrence Berkeley National Laboratory).

-California's small business employees make up 48.2% of the state's total employees, higher than the national average.
+California's small business employees make up 48.2% of the State's total employees, higher than the national average.
 In 2021, 83.9% of jobs added in California came from small businesses.
-UC's contributions to the small business ecosystem makes it a vibrant driver of the state's economy.
-Formed on technology co-invented by Professors Ming Chiang Wu (UCB) and Pei-Yu "Eric" Choi (UCLA), Berkeley Lights began operations in 2011 with an IPO in
+UC's contributions to the small business ecosystem makes it a vibrant driver of the State's economy.
+For example, UC has partnered with the State on the CalTestBed Initiative, a laboratory testing and commercialization development program for innovators with operations in California.
+The program assists clean energy entrepreneurs in testing their technology at world-class facilities across the UC system.
+Helicoid Industries is a program cohort, a developer of bioinspired fiber-reinforced